 Now, this one is really useful when it comes to drawing things like fur and whiskers.
 Unlike the subtraction technique, you use the indenting technique before laying down any pencil on your paper.
 Again, it’s a really simple, easy-to-learn technique, and it’s a game changer.

 Think about it like drawing without the colour.
 You use a sharp object to indent the paper with the shape of the fur or whiskers you want to draw, and then go over these indentations with your layers of colour.
 The pencils automatically skip over the indented sections, leaving you with a crisp and clear texture.

-There are a few tricks to getting this technique right and avoiding any damage to your paper, so give this video a watch to find out how to start using an indenting tool in your drawings.
+There are a few tricks to getting this technique right and avoiding any damage to your paper, so give the video above a watch to find out how to start using an indenting tool in your drawings.

 With the help of these three techniques, you’ll be on the road to creating more realistic animal portraits in no time.
 If you’d like more help on your coloured pencil journey, click here to read my previous blog, which shows you five free resources that are perfect for beginners wanting to develop their skills.
-If you want help really taking your artwork to the next level, make sure you’ve signed up to my Academy waitlist here.
-I’m welcoming new members in September and, there, you’ll learn everything there is to know about drawing animals in coloured pencils.
+If you want help really taking your artwork to the next level, make sure you’ve signed up to the waitlist for my Ignite Membership by clicking here.
+I’m welcoming new members in April and, there, you’ll learn everything there is to know about drawing animals in coloured pencils.

 Ignite by Bonny Snowdon

 ...is the ultimate membership for those wanting to improve their Coloured Pencil Skills, increase their confidence and realise their dreams!

 Sign up below to join the Ignite Waitlist